BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 **Critically, it never throws an error.** It just sets `user` to `null` and moves on.
 The decision of whether to reject the request is made one floor up, in the resolver.

 **Analogy:** This is the doorman who checks IDs.
 If your ID is valid, they write your name on the visitor list (`context.user`).
 If you have no ID or a fake one, they write "anonymous" on the list.
-They do not turn you away — that happens upstairs.
+They do not turn you away, that happens upstairs.

 ---